Here are the precise steps you need to take if you want complete access to Imgur in Turkey:

 And there’s another tool you can add to your arsenal: a network of proxy layers, all encrypted, to which all your VPN traffic can be routed.
 This is called a Tor network, and it provides maximum levels of privacy.

-If your computer is locked down so you can’t install the ExpressVPN app, then you’ll need to add the ExpressVPN Chrome or Firefox browser extension onto the appropriate web browser.
+If your computer is locked down so you can’t install the NordVPN app, then you’ll need to add the NordVPN Chrome or Firefox browser extension onto the appropriate web browser.

 Further VPN guides we recommend you to check out: